WeroVlz/TravelAgency/README.md

 Website of a travel agency in which you can find different destinations around Mexico.
 You will be able to review these destinations as well as make reservations.
 Scripted with JavaScript and React for a school project.

-To run the project, on the src folder use the command:
+To run the project, on the src directory use the command:

 ### `npm start`